Practice Management & Allied Staff News & Materials

 - Identify potential changes to work flow and business processes.
 Consider changes to existing processes including clinical documentation, encounter forms, and quality and public health reporting.

 - Assess staff training needs.
 Identify the staff in your office that code, or have a need to know the new codes.
-Watch the ICD-10-CM and Coding and Billing Workshops pages of the AAOMS web site for information on educational offerings coming soon.
+Watch the Coding and Billing Workshops page of the AAOMS web site for information on educational offerings, such as the ICD-10-CM coding workshops, offered both in-person and online.

 - Budget for time and costs related to ICD-10 implementation, including expenses for system changes, resource materials, and training.
 Assess the costs of any necessary software updates, reprinting of super-bills, training and related expenses.